-4. O-190-20

-AN ORDINANCE AMENDING ORDINANCE NO. 082, SERIES 2019 RELATING TO THE FISCAL YEAR 2019-20 CAPITAL BUDGET FOR THE LOUISVILLE/JEFFERSON COUNTY METRO GOVERNMENT BY REALLOCATING \$99,053.26 OF PARKS & RECREATION POOL REPAIRS FUNDING TO A NEW PROJECT TITLED D14 BLEVINS GAP REPAVING UNDER PUBLIC WORKS & ASSETS.
+4. 0-190-20 AN ORDINANCE AMENDING ORDINANCE NO. 082, SERIES 2019 RELATING TO THE FISCAL YEAR 2019-20 CAPITAL BUDGET FOR THE LOUISVILLE/JEFFERSON COUNTY METRO GOVERNMENT BY REALLOCATING \$99,053.26 OF PARKS & RECREATION POOL REPAIRS FUNDING TO A NEW PROJECT TITLED D14 BLEVINS GAP REPAVING UNDER PUBLIC WORKS & ASSETS.
+This item was held in committee.